harrietrc/loadimpact-docs/jekyll/_v4/getting-started/create-a-load-impact-test.md

 ### Recording a browser session - HAR file

 The HAR file converter allows you to convert a HAR file into a test script.
 This enables you to create a HAR file from any method you would like.
-The Load Impact web interface allows you to upload a HAR file for us to convert.
+The LoadImpact web interface allows you to upload a HAR file for us to convert.
 For more information on create HAR files please refer to [this article]({{ site.baseurl }}/4.0/how-to-tutorials/how-to-do-browser-recording/)

 ### Scripting